 The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this Prospectus and some of the shares to dealers at the public offering price less a concession not to exceed \$ per share.
-The underwriting discount of \$ per share is equal to % of the initial offering price.
-The representative has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.
+The underwriting discount of \$1.05 per share is equal to 7.00% of the initial offering price.
+The representatives have advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.

-The underwriters hold an option, exercisable for [30] days from the date of this Prospectus, to purchase up to an additional shares at the public offering price from us.
+The underwriters hold an option, exercisable for 30 days from the date of this Prospectus, to purchase up to an additional 525,000 shares at the public offering price from us.
 The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent such option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.

-NeXt Capital and each of our directors and officers has agreed that, for a period of 180 days from the date of this Prospectus, such party will not, without the prior written consent of Ladenburg Thalmann & Co.
-Inc., on behalf of the underwriters, offer, pledge, sell, contract to sell or otherwise dispose of or agree to sell or otherwise dispose of, directly or indirectly or hedge any shares or any securities convertible into or exchangeable for shares, provided, however, NeXt Capital may issue and sell shares pursuant to our dividend reinvestment plan.
+NeXt Innovation and each of our directors and officers has agreed that, for a period of 180 days from the date of this Prospectus, such party will not, without the prior written consent of Ladenburg Thalmann & Co.
+Inc. and Lazard Capital Markets LLC, on behalf of the underwriters, offer, pledge, sell, contract to sell or otherwise dispose of or agree to sell or otherwise dispose of, directly or indirectly or hedge any shares or any securities convertible into or exchangeable for shares, provided, however, NeXt Innovation may issue and sell shares pursuant to our dividend reinvestment plan.
 Ladenburg Thalmann & Co.
-Inc. in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
+Inc. and Lazard Capital Markets LLC in their discretion may release any of the securities subject to these lock-up agreements at any time without notice.

-The 180-day period in the preceding paragraph will be extended if (i) during the last 17 days of the 180-day period we issue an earnings release or material news or a material event relating to NeXt Capital occurs or (ii) prior to the expiration of the 180-day period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day period, in which case the restrictions described in the preceding sentence will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or the occurrence of the material event.
+The 180-day period in the preceding paragraph will be extended if (i) during the last 17 days of the 180-day period we issue an earnings release or material news or a material event relating to NeXt Innovation occurs or (ii) prior to the expiration of the 180-day period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day period, in which case the restrictions described in the preceding sentence will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or the occurrence of the material event.

-Our shares will be listed on the NASDAQ Capital Market under the symbol "NEXT," subject to notice of issuance.
+Our shares will be listed on the NASDAQ Capital Market under the symbol "GSVC," subject to notice of issuance.